openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 On downgrade:
-- The status field may remain populated, components may or may not continue to tag newly created resources with the additional tags depending on regardless of whether given component still has logic to respect the status tags, after the downgrade.
+- The status field may remain populated, components may or may not continue to tag newly created resources with the additional tags depending on whether given component still has logic to respect the status tags, after the downgrade.

 ### Version Skew Strategy